Are superthin galaxies low surface brightness galaxies seen edge-on? The star formation probe: SAMPLE

 \section{SAMPLE}

-We have chosen the LSBs sample from the near IR catalogue of LSBs of \cite{refId0}.
+We have chosen the LSBs sample from the NIR catalogue of LSBs of \cite{refId0}.
 The STs sample was chosen from \cite{karachentsev2003revised}.
-This was cross matched with the catalogue of \cite{Bianchi_2017} to obtain the GALEX FUV and NUV magnitudes of our sample LSBs and STs.
-Similarly, we cross match the catalogue of \cite{refId0} and \cite{karachentsev2003revised} with \cite{2012yCat.2311....0C} to obtain the WISE $12 \mu$ data for our sample galaxies.
-Only those galaxies were chosen whose distances were available in the NED database as was required for the conversion of magnitude to luminosity.
-For SED fitting using MAGPHYS, we combine GALEX (NUV, FUV), SDSS (u,g,r,i,z) and NIR (J,H,Ks) photometric data.
+These were cross matched with the catalogues of 1) \cite{Bianchi_2017} to obtain the GALEX FUV and NUV magnitudes of our sample LSBs and STs.
+2) \cite{2012yCat.2311....0C} to obtain the WISE W3 $12 \mu$ data.
+Only those galaxies were chosen for which distances were available in the NED database as was required for the conversion of magnitude to luminosity.
+For SED fitting using MAGPHYS, we combine GALEX (NUV, FUV), SDSS (u,g,r,i,z)\citep{AhnSDSS2012} and NIR (J,H,Ks) photometric data.
 The photometric redshift was obtained from NED database.
-For the sample used in MAGPHYS, the asymptotic rotational velocity $V_{rot}$ spans a range of 30 - 252 for STs and 18 - 299 for LSBs.
-The absolute magnitude $M_r$ has a range of $-21<M_r<-7$ for STs and $-21<M_r<-4$ for LSBs in the same sample.
-Redshift for these galaxies were obtained from NED extra-galactic database.
-The error in the photometric data were obtained from the respective catalogues and flux calibration was done accordingly.
-We use \cite{1998ApJ...500..525S} for Galactic extinction correction for the GALEX and optical magnitudes.
 A cross match between \cite{refId0} and \cite{karachentsev2003revised} gives zero overlap within 2 $\arcmin$ radius, indicating that our sample does not have LSBs which are also STs.
 Then those galaxies which gave $\chi^2 >5$ in SED fitting were rejected.
-The sample sizes are summarized in Table 1.
+The sample sizes are provided in Table 1. \\